justduffo/justduffo/README.md

 - 👋 Hi, I’m @duffo
-- 👀 I’m interested in CyberSecurity
+- 👀 Unreal Dev
-- 🌱 I’m currently learning Python,Powershell and bash scripting
+- 🌱 creating games and providing tools for developers
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...